lohedges/slsm/README.md

 operating system and has been extensively tested on macOS (formerly OS X) and Linux.
 Windows users are advised to use [MinGW](http://www.mingw.org) to build LibSLSM and its [dependencies](##External-Dependencies).
-For modern, 64-bit Windows systems we recommend using [MYSYS2](http://msys2.github.io).
+For modern, 64-bit Windows systems, we recommend using [MYSYS2](http://msys2.github.io).
 This has been used to successfully build LibSLSM on Windows 7 and 10.
 After installing MYSYS2 (following the instructions on the [website](http://msys2.github.io)) you will need to install several additional packages: